zenkaeser/Git-1/week1/review.md

 The git checkout command lets you navigate between the branches created by git branch.
 Checking out a branch updates the files in the working directory to match the version stored in that branch, and it tells Git to record all new commits on that branch.
 Think of it as a way to select which line of development you’re working on.

-To check out the specified branch, which should have already been created with git branch, run:
+To checkout the specified branch, which should have already been created with git branch, run:

 ```
 git checkout <existing_branch>
 ```

-This makes <existing_branch> the current branch, and updates the working directory to match.
+This makes `<existing_branch>` the current branch, and updates the working directory to match.

-To create a new branch and check out <new_branch>, run
+To create a new branch and checkout <new_branch>, run
 ```
 git checkout -b <new_branch>
 ```